AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/calendar-date-ranges/calendar.md

 Keep in mind the following guidelines when using relative panel date ranges.

+### Formulas and relative date ranges

+If you have relative dates selected, all calendar formulas will reflect the start of the panel date range.

+### Custom calendars and relative date ranges

+When you use a week-based custom calendar and you add months or years, the formula calculates the offset of the day in the given period.
+The actual date may be different because of the offset.
+The formula chooses the day landing in the same place in the custom calendar.
+For example, the third Friday of the third week in a custom calendar.

 ### About segments that use rolling dates and relative panel date ranges

 If you build a segment or use a segment with a rolling date, for example, the Last 7 Days or the Last 2 Weeks, and you click on the segment preview, it will start the rolling date from *Today* instead of the panel start date.
 As a result the preview for the segment will not match when you actually use the segment in the table.
 The preview is impacted, not the segment itself.